Judson Hall

 Judson Hall (October 22, 1855 – November 25, 1938) was an American educator and politician.

 Born in Merton, Waukesha County, Wisconsin, Hall grew up on a farm.
-He then taught school.
-Judd served as Hartland town clerk.
-He also served as president and supervisor of the village of Hartland, Wisconsin.
+He became a teacher and was Hartland town clerk.
+Hall was also president and supervisor of the village of Hartland, Wisconsin.
 He was elected county clerk for Waukesha County and was a Democrat.
 In 1913, Hall served in the Wisconsin State Assembly.
-Hall died in Hartland, Wisconsin.
+He died in Hartland, Wisconsin.